 Write as You Would Talk to a Friend

-Since I heard this advice, I was reborn.
+Since I heard this advice, I’m reborn.

-You see, by doing this small mental exercise, you are creating someone to talk.
+You see, by doing this small mental exercise, you are creating someone to talk to.
 When your content is out there, eventually and hopefully, you will attract that imaginary buddy to read your advice.
 You will be able to help him or her by sharing your experience with the same problem.

 The power of the pen, ha?